top of page

 Access

 There is currently no public access to Prince Freddy’s Meadows, but LOHP plans to provide access points where there are good views of the river as part of its plans to restore the site.
-Throughout the restoration we will run regular guided walks - check the Events page for details.
+Throughout the restoration we will run regular guided walks for members of the public - check the Events page for details.

 bottom of page